-MGE Niagara Entertainment Inc., its subsidiaries and affiliates (collectively “MGE”) are committed to ensuring you have the very best experience at Casino Niagara, Niagara Fallsview Casino Resort and Niagara Falls Entertainment Centre (the “Niagara Casinos”).
+MGE Niagara Entertainment Inc., its subsidiaries and affiliates (collectively “MGE”) are committed to ensuring you have the very best experience at Casino Niagara, Niagara Fallsview Casino Resort and OLG Stage at Fallsview Casino (the “Niagara Casinos”).
 You have a right to know how your personal information is collected and what we do with it, so that you can make informed choices.
 We have created this Privacy Statement to explain in plain terms what we do, and what we will not do, with your personal information.

 As part of its conduct and management of lottery schemes and operation of gaming sites in Ontario (including the Niagara Casinos), the Ontario Lottery and Gaming Corporation (“OLG”) collects your gaming-related personal information under the authority of section 3 of the Ontario Lottery and Gaming Corporation Act, 1999, S.O.
 1999, c.12, and manages your gaming-related personal information in accordance with the Ontario Freedom of Information and Protection of Privacy Act, R.S.O 1990, c.
 F31, and OLG’s Records Classification Scheme and Retention Schedule.
 MGE obtains gaming-relating personal information from you on behalf of OLG.

-In this Privacy Statement, the term “Applicable Privacy Laws” will refer to the privacy and freedom of information laws as they apply to MGE.
+In this Privacy Statement, the term “Applicable Privacy Laws” will refer to the privacy and freedom of information laws as they apply to MGE as described above.

 For the purposes of this Privacy Statement, personal information does not include business contact information (to the extent that it is excluded from the application of Applicable Privacy Laws), or aggregate and de-identified data that does not relate to an identifiable individual and cannot be reverse engineered alone or in combination with other available information.